Fitch Rates Matanuska-Susitna Borough, AK's GOs 'AA'; Outlook Stable

 The Rating Outlook is Stable.

 General obligations of the borough under a full faith and credit pledge.
-The borough is obligated to levy ad valorem taxes upon all taxable property for the payment of bond principal and interest, without limitation as to rate or amount.
-Eligible for state reimbursement, subject to annual appropriation.
+Borough is obligated to levy ad valorem taxes upon all taxable property for the payment of bond principal and interest, without limitation as to rate or amount.

 KEY RATING DRIVERS

-STRONG FINANCIAL MANAGEMENT: The borough's financial performance is strong, benefitting from sound fiscal policies and ample reserves that grew throughout the national economic downturn.
+STRONG FINANCIAL MANAGEMENT: Matanuska-Susitna Borough's financial performance is strong, benefiting from sound fiscal policies and ample reserves that grew throughout the national economic downturn.
+The borough's unrestricted general fund balance was a robust 60.6% of expenditures at the end of fiscal 2011.

-MILD RECESSION: Job creation, population growth, and assessed value (AV) gains continued throughout the recession, in marked contrast to most of the nation, and the unemployment rate is now lower than the nation's.
+MILD RECESSION: The local unemployment rate remained cyclically elevated in 2011, averaging 8.8%.
+However, job creation, population growth and assessed value (AV) gains continued throughout the recession, in marked contrast to most of the nation.

-STRONG DEBT PROFILE: The debt burden is low after netting out debt supported by the state of Alaska and amortizes rapidly.
+STRONG DEBT PROFILE: The debt burden is low at $1,254 per capita, or 1.2% of market value after netting debt supported by the state of Alaska.
+The district's debt amortizes rapidly with two-thirds of debt amortizing in 10 years and 100% in 20 years.

 The borough is located in south-central Alaska, approximately 40 miles northeast of the business district of Anchorage.
 The borough covers 25,265 square miles and has the fastest growing population in the state.
 It is now the third most populous Alaska municipality.
 While the borough is the largest agricultural producer in Alaska, the local economy began expanding in the early 1990s, diversifying into other types of commercial enterprises, including tourism, health care, and retail.
 Major economic and employment developments are underway related to the large Goose Creek Correctional Center, Port MacKenzie, and expansion of tourism infrastructure.

-As with other Alaska communities, the borough experienced a relatively muted version of the national economic downturn.
-The preliminary September 2012 unemployment rate was down to 7.1%, continuing to trend higher than the state (6.4%) but now lower than the nation (7.6%).
+Like other Alaska communities, the borough experienced a relatively muted version of the national economic downturn.
+Recent economic indicators show slow recovery from a relatively mild recession.
+The jobless rate declined to 8.8% in 2011 from 9.1% in 2010.
+Both numbers are slightly below the national average.
+Over a longer period, the local unemployment rate has trended higher than the state and the nation.
 A significant number of local workers commute to part-time jobs in Alaska's northern oil fields, boosting the ongoing level of joblessness.
-The borough's socio-economic characteristics are relatively robust with median household income at 130% of the national level and per capita money income at 102% of the national average.
-The individual poverty rate of 9.9% is in line with the state rate (9.5%) and noticeably lower than the national rate (13.8%).
+The borough's socio-economic characteristics are mixed with median household income robust at 128% of the national level and per capita money income at just 92% of the national average.

-The tax base has grown consistently over many years, although growth slowed due to the recession.
-Taxable AV increased 2.1% and 1.8% in fiscal years 2012 and 2013 respectively to $8.5 billion, an improvement from growth of less than 2% in 2010 and 2011.
-The tax base's performance compares favorably with many other U.S. municipalities that experienced tax base erosion in recent years, but AV growth remains well below the double-digit percentage gains enjoyed in the middle of the last decade.
-Ongoing new residential and commercial construction continues to gradually boost AV.
-Taxpayer concentration is not a concern with the top 10 payers representing only 4.4% of taxable AV and including a healthy variety of retail, health care, tourism, utility, and energy related concerns.
+The tax base has grown consistently over many years, but growth slowed due to the recession.
+Taxable AV increased 2.1% in fiscal 2012 to $8.4 billion, an improvement from growth of less than 2% in 2010 and 2011.
+The tax base's performance compares favorably to many other U.S. municipalities that experienced tax base erosion in recent years, but AV growth remains well below the double-digit percentage gains enjoyed in the middle of the last decade.
+New residential and commercial construction continues to gradually boost AV with construction increasing significantly in 2011 from 2010.
+Taxpayer concentration is not a concern with the top 10 payers representing 4.3% of AV and a healthy variety of retail, health care, tourism, utility and energy related concerns.

 Additional information is available at 'www.fitchratings.com'.
 The ratings above were solicited by, or on behalf of, the issuer, and therefore, Fitch has been compensated for the provision of the ratings.